exokitxr/exokit/README.md

 The multimedia parts (e.g. WebGL) are pluggable native modules.
 Everything else is Javascript.
 It's pretty easy to experiment and add new Web APIs.

-Exokit runs on Android/iOS, as well as Windows, Linux, and macOS.
+Exokit runs on Windows, Linux, and macOS.

 ## Examples